Chong-THU/LiuChong/research.md

 -----

+1. Fixed Asset Investment, Accelerated Depreciation and Economic Growth: Theoretical Framework and Empirical Evidence (in Chinese)

-1. The Study of Economic Growth from the Perspective of Production Theory: Marx, Neoclassical and Post-Keynesian (in Chinese)
+2. The Study of Economic Growth from the Perspective of Production Theory: Marx, Neoclassical and Post-Keynesian (in Chinese)

-2. Fixed Asset Investment, Accelerated Depreciation and Economic Growth: Theoretical Framework and Empirical Evidence (in Chinese)

-3. Recent Development in Research on Fictitious Capital and Financial Capital (in Chinese)
+3. Recent Development in Research on Fictitious Capital (in Chinese)

-4. The Efficiency of Finance in Serving the Real Economy: An Empirical Study from the Perspective of Fictitious Capital Theory (in Chinese)

-5. Is There Fictionalization in China's Economy?
+4. Is There Fictionalization in China's Economy?
 A Comparative Analysis of Marxist Political Economy (in Chinese)

+5. The Efficiency of Finance in Serving the Real Economy: An Empirical Study from the Perspective of Fictitious Capital Theory (in Chinese)

 6. Coordinated Development and Spatial Spillover Effect of Macroeconomic Eﬀiciency: An Empirical Study Based on the Provincial Input-Output Tables (in Chinese)